JamesKehr/pwshgrep/README.md

 pwshgrep also exclusively uses regex matches, where regex is optional with grep.
 Simple searches, like for a word, work fine with regex matching.
 It's simply fast and efficient, making pwshgrep perform more grep-like.

+# How does pwshgrep differ from Select-String?

+Select-String and pwshgrep share several commonalities. pwshgrep has some advantages, in my opinion.

+pwshgrep can...
+1. ...recurse through child directories (-Recurse (alias: -r)).
+2. ...filter by filename (-Include).
+3. ...filter by groups of common file types.
+Example: -PowerShell filters by files the following extensions: .ps1, .psm1, .psd1
+4. ...mimic grep parameters to make the experience more familiar.
+5. ...automatically convert a string path to a file or directory object when using Path-mode parameters.
+6. ...automatically split multiline strings by line and match individual lines rather than the entire string.

 # How does it work?
 pwshgrep has two modes: string and path